Skip to main content

 The tradeoff is practical: FFC can reduce destination-account sprawl, but it can raise reconciliation and exception workload when instruction data is incomplete or stale.
 Assign ownership explicitly: finance signs policy risk, ops signs process feasibility, and engineering signs technical enforceability.

-If you want a deeper dive, read A Guide to the 'For Further Credit' (FFC) Instruction in Wire Transfers.
+For a deeper look at FFC specifically, read A Guide to the 'For Further Credit' (FFC) Instruction in Wire Transfers.

 Based on the current source set, do not treat this as an implementation spec yet: it does not provide bank wire operations guidance for beneficiary instructions.